GLOBAL MARKETS-World stocks set for 4th month of gains in data-heavy week

 By Saikat Chatterjee

-LONDON, May 31 (Reuters) - World equities are set to post a fourth consecutive month of gains on Monday, while the dollar remains under pressure ahead of a slew of European and U.S. data that will confirm whether the global economy is on a steady recovery path.
+LONDON, May 31 (Reuters) - World equities were firmly on track to post a fourth straight month of gains on Monday, while the dollar struggled broadly ahead of a slew of European and U.S. data this week that will provide a clearer picture on the global economy's recovery path.

 MSCI's broadest index of world stocks .MIWD00000PUS drifted 0.1% higher, putting the gauge on track for a 1.4% gain for May.
-It is the longest monthly rising streak for the index since August 2020, when the gauge rose for five consecutive months, according to Refinitiv data.
+It is the longest monthly rising streak for the index since August 2020, when it marked a five-month run of gains, according to Refinitiv data.

-But U.S. stock futures and European cash equities trading were quiet on Monday due to holidays in the United States and Britain, with benchmark indexes sticking to well-worn ranges.
+But U.S. stock futures and European cash equities trading was quiet on Monday due to holidays in the United States and Britain, with benchmark indexes sticking to well-worn ranges.

-May has proven to be a decent month for asset markets, but policymakers are increasingly faced with the dilemma that inflation is running above estimates while the underlying structural economy is not improving as quickly.
+May has proven to be a decent month for asset markets, but policymakers are increasingly faced with the dilemma that inflation is running hot while the underlying structural economy is still struggling to gain traction.

+The main event of the week will be U.S. payrolls on Friday with median forecasts at 650,000, but the outcome is uncertain following April's unexpectedly weak 266,000 gain.

 "The question is, therefore, whether by September the Federal Reserve will be in a position to announce a tapering of its bond purchases starting next year, and the odds are quite decent though it might be delayed to December," said Sebastien Galy, a strategist at Societe Generale.

-The Federal Reserve next meets on June 16 and this week will be the last chance for members to discuss policy before the blackout period starts on June 5.
+The Fed next meets on June 16, and this week will be the last chance for members to discuss policy before a pre-meeting blackout period starts on June 5.

 So far, investors have taken the Fed at its word that the labour market needs to improve a lot more before it speaks of tapering.
 That helped yields on U.S. 10-year notes US10YT=TWEB ease to 1.58% with Fed funds futures pricing in a first rate hike by the first quarter of 2023.

-Elsewhere in equities, Asian shares edged higher and in Europe, indexes consolidated gains after last week's record close ahead of manufacturing PMI data this week.
+Asian shares edged higher, and in Europe indexes consolidated gains after last week's record close ahead of manufacturing PMI data on Tuesday.

+Among central banks debating inflation trends, the European Central Bank is perhaps the outlier with both policymakers and investors on the same page when it comes to expecting a return to below-target inflation, according to Ulrich Leuchtmann, head of FX and commodity research at Commerzbank.

+That was evident in the bond markets too, where yields on benchmark German debt DE10YT=RR remained well below recent highs.

-A dovish Fed has also put the greenback under pressure against its rivals with the dollar nursing losses at a three-year low against the Chinese yuan.
+A dovish Fed has also put the greenback under pressure against its rivals with the dollar recouping some of its losses after hitting a three-year low against the Chinese yuan.

-The yuan was the big mover in global currency markets with bulls pushing its value against a trade-weighted basket of currencies to a five-year high and adding further pressure on exporters in the world's second-biggest economy.
+The yuan was the big mover in global currency markets after policymakers directed financial institutions to hold more foreign exchange in reserves, a move that analysts say was aimed at curbing yuan strength.

-That spurred fresh verbal intervention by local policymakers even as latest factory data showed China's factory activity growth may have peaked for now.
-CNY/
+In the offshore markets, the yuan currency CNH=D3 weakened 0.23% versus the U.S. dollar with analysts at ING arguing that Beijing's latest move will slow the currency's rise but won't halt it completely.

-Concerns about global inflation and slowing growth have proved to be a boon for gold with prices for the yellow metal rising 8% this month, vaulting comfortably above the $1,900 level XAU=.
+Concerns about global inflation and slowing growth have proved to be a boon for gold, with prices for the yellow metal rising 8% this month, vaulting comfortably above $1,900 XAU=.

 Oil prices were firm after gaining more than 5% last week to reach two-year closing highs as expectations of a rebound in global demand outweighed concerns about more supply from Iran once sanctions are lifted.
 O/R